Frequently asked questions (FAQs)

 - If VLC must be installed, then delete the file NPVLC.dll (the Mozilla NPAPI plugin) from the C:\Program Files (x86)\VideoLAN\VLC folder.
 This plugin is no longer used by Mozilla as they have changed their plugin model.
 Removal of this file will not prevent VLC from working in other programs.
 Note, if you are on a 32bit machine, it might also be located in C:\Program Files\VideoLAN\VLC folder.

 - If VLC is not required, then an uninstallation of VLC will resolve the issue.

 Our Outlook profile has not been configured correctly or we are having other issues related the administration of the Outlook exam (all version years, Compass for Windows).

-We have a quick reference guide that covers the configuration of Outlook for MOS exam administration for 2010 and 2013 only (no setup is required for 2016 or 365 and 2019): View the QRG.
+We have a quick reference guide that covers the configuration of Outlook for MOS exam administration for 2010 and 2013 only (no setup is required for MOS 2016 or MOS Microsoft 365 Apps & Office 2019): View the QRG.

 We need detailed info on changing languages and regional settings when administering LITA exams.

 When your CATC is administering LITA (Live-in-the-Application) exams, it means that Compass also requires that the software corresponding to the exam be installed locally on the workstation.
 For example, if you are administering MOS 2016 Excel, then the Microsoft Office Excel 2016 software needs to be installed on every workstation that will be delivering the exams.